-The Museum of the Ukrainian Diaspora was opened in May 1999 as a branch of the Kyiv History Museum.
+The Museum of Ukrainian Diaspora was opened in May 1999.

 The museum collection is displayed in eight halls of an old restored house in the center of Pechersk, one of the most prestigious neighborhoods in Kyiv.
 The museum tells the life stories and shows the personal belongings of composers, choir masters, writers, poets, choreographers, singers and other famous Ukrainians who were born in Kyiv, received their education here and worked in the city before emigrating.

 One of the most famous Kyivites in the world is Ihor Sikorsky, the aircraft designer and the inventor of the helicopter.
 He was born in Kyiv, although he considered America his second homeland.
 Sikorsky started to implement all of his greatest inventions in Kyiv.
 In the museum, you can see copies of the first and later models of his helicopter, the “Ilya Muromets,” as well as the BIS-2 aircraft, which Sikorsky took to the sky in Kyiv.
 Although the flight lasted only 12 seconds, it was Sikorsky’s first successful take off.